Argentina's Supreme Court orders YPF to disclose Chevron contract

-BUENOS AIRES, Nov 10 (Reuters) - Argentina’s Supreme Court on Tuesday ordered the state-controlled energy firm YPF to fully disclose its contract with Chevron Corp amid allegations of secret clauses in the agreement.
+BUENOS AIRES (Reuters) - Argentina’s Supreme Court on Tuesday ordered the state-controlled energy firm YPF to fully disclose its contract with Chevron Corp amid allegations of secret clauses in the agreement.

 Chevron in 2013 signed a deal to explore the barely tapped Vaca Muerta shale formation, an accord that marked the largest foreign investment in Argentina’s energy sector since the government seized Spanish giant Repsol’s controlling stake in YPF.